official-inquiries/climate-action-us-senate-2014/pages/opening-sanders.md

 ---
 layout: page
 title: Opening Statements -- Sanders, Hon.
 Bernard, U.S. Senator from the State of Vermont
-edit: true

 ---

-* TOC
-{:toc}

-OPENING STATEMENT OF HON.
+## OPENING STATEMENT OF HON.
 BERNARD SANDERS,
-U.S. SENATOR FROM THE STATE OF VERMONT
+## U.S. SENATOR FROM THE STATE OF VERMONT

 Senator SANDERS.
 Thank you very much, Mr. Chairman.
 Thank you for your tireless efforts on this issue and for organizing this